hyperware-ai/hyperware-book/src/cookbook/zk_with_sp1.md

 ### Cross-network computation

-From the template, you have a program that can be used across the Kinode network to perform a certain computation.
+From the template, you have a program that can be used across the Hyperware network to perform a certain computation.
 If the template app here has the correct capabilities, other nodes will be able to message it and receive a response.
 This can be seen in action by booting another fake node (while keeping the first one open) and sending the fibonacci program a message:
 ```